unraid/docs/docs/unraid-os/manual/storage-management.md

 obtainable.

-A user can use a mixture of these file system types in their Unraid system without it causing any specific issues. in particular, the Unraid parity system is file system agnostic as it works at the physical sector level and is not even aware of the file system that is in use on any particular drive.
+A user can use a mixture of these file system types in their Unraid system without it causing any specific issues.
+In particular, the Unraid parity system is file system agnostic as it works at the physical sector level and is not even aware of the file system that is in use on any particular drive.